Aitslab/BioNLP/lykke_klara/log.md

 * Wrote a README with instructions on how to run our scripts
 * Cleaned up our code and added some comments
 * Started writing code to oversample data before training

+### 12/5
+* Finished the code for oversampling the train.txt file
+* Trained all the models on the oversampled data and evaluated
+* Saved the results in the report
+* Attended a meeting with the other groups